ibm-cloud-docs/Cloudant/api/document.md

 creating new documents and deleting them increases the disk space usage of a database.
 They might also increase the query time for the primary index, which is used to look up documents by their ID.
 {: note}

-### Example of using HTTP to delete a document:
+### Example of using HTTP to delete a document

 ```http
 DELETE /$DATABASE/$DOCUMENT_ID?rev=$REV HTTP/1.1
 ```
 {: codeblock}

-### Example of using the command line to delete a document:
+### Example of using the command line to delete a document

 ```sh
 # make sure $JSON contains the correct `_rev` value!